assegaf/siptowhatsapp/README.md

 **f.
 When you dialing someone on whatsapp that are offline-internet connection, you will still see the ringing and dialing status until few seconds trying until whatsapp stop itself trying to dialing the number, you cannot expect dialing non whatsapp number to be Fail/Disconnected right away.**

+**g.
+Try learn how whatsapp call on mobile phone work, if its work that way, our sip2wa system alway work that way.
+No Exception.**

 Stay tuned we will open a demo using public sip sample like sip.linphone.org and sip2sip.info, sip.antisip.com, we are looking people who want to invest this product to interconnect the existing openpbx service to add more interconnectivity like whatsapp.